StrangeSkies/org.calipto/README.md

 # Preste

-Preste is a Lisp dialect with a few important twists.
+Preste is a predicatively-typed, purely-functional Lisp dialect with the following goals.

-Firstly, it is statically typed.
-Preste attempts to make advanced type system features like dependent types and higher-kinded types more accessible to the average coder, without requiring any specialist knowledge of type theory.
-The type system in Proto is based on a single, elegant abstraction; a type is simply a predicate which tests for membership.
-This turns out to be an extremely powerful foundation.

-Furthermore, Presto is a purely functional language.
-But instead of isolating side effects monadically it isolates they by way of a strongly-typed effects system, or scoped continuations.

-Lisp is widely considered to set the bar for metaprogramming facilities.
-Presto aspires to build on this by providing access to the effects system during reading and compilation.
-This allows the programmer to establish lexical context for reading and evaluating code in which state can be maintained.
-In fact the type system of Proto, along with many of the compiler's optimisation capabilities, are dynamically self-hosted atop a small bootstrapped core.
+- An innovative "predicative" type system, making power-features like dependent types intuitively accessible to the average coder.
+- An effect system, to realise the power of purely-functional programming within an imperative programming model.
+- A deterministic concurrency model which can be locally reasoned about; inter-coroutine communication is mediated by a single thread in the form of an effect handler.
+- Lisp-like macro metaprogramming, but with the additional power of the effect system to allow nested macros to collaborate within their lexical scope.
+- A reference implementation supporting both native image generation and an interpreted mode with a state-of-the-art JIT compiler, via GraalVM & Truffle.